dbt1/buildenv-closed/README.md

 **Note: Your config files will be untouched.
 New or adapted config options are not considered.
 Please check your configuration if required.**

+## Working on target sources
+In this case you shuold transfer the desiered target source into the workspace repository. if You have moved any target source into the workspace tree you have full control to source code you want to modify.
+See also [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#using-devtool-in-your-sdk-workflow) and especially [devtool modify](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#sdk-devtool-use-devtool-modify-to-modify-the-source-of-an-existing-component).

 ## Reset configuration if required
 If you want to reset your configs, please rename (delete is not recommended) the conf directory ($HOME/build/poky-X.X/<machine>/conf) and execute the init script again.